Financial Help for Diabetes Care

 Insurance companies sell private health insurance plans.
 Two types of private health insurance are

 - Group health insurance.
-People may be eligible to purchase group health insurance through their employer or union or through a family member’s employer or union.
-Other organizations, such as professional or alumni organizations, may also offer group health insurance.
+People buy this kind of health insurance through their employer, union, or a family member’s employer or union.
+Professional or alumni groups may also offer group health insurance, which may be helpful for people who are self-employed.

 What is Medicare?